 3/01 & 3/02 in Yankee History

-Well, fellow Yankee fans, the weather conditions outside your windows may or may not say otherwise, but spring is here, and the Bombers are on the field somewhere doing something, so it’s time for this nerdfest of a blog to bestir itself to life again.
+Well, fellow Yankee fans, the weather conditions outside your windows may say otherwise, but spring is here, and the Bombers are on the field somewhere doing something, so it’s time for this nerdfest of a blog to bestir itself to life again.
 Since spring training tends to yield slow news-days, the posts will cover two days at a time during the month of March.
 So, put on your NYY caps, silence the dog with a juicy bone, and let’s begin!